Research show that vitamin D from the sun can lower your cancer risk.

 Low vitamin D levels can cause fibromyalgia, rheumatoid arthritis, multiple sclerosis, depression, muscle weakness, diabetes, hypertension, and cancer.

 The UVB-rays create vitamin D in your body.
-The UVB-rays only enter the atmosphere when the sun reaches 35 degrees from the horizon.
+The UVB-rays only enter the atmosphere when the sun reaches above 30 degrees from the horizon.

 As the sun climbs the rate of vitamin D goes up until it reaches the top position called solar noon.
 The UVB rays usually enter the atmosphere between 10 am and 3,30 pm.